smyyhzai/ID_Assignment2/README.md

 - [JQUERY](https://jquery.com)

 ## Testing
+Navigation bar
+- Scroll down the page and ensure that the navigation bar sticks to the top

+Product page
+- Product page should show all products when first entered
+- Click "Sweatshirts" to filter products and show sweatshirts only etc.
+- Add a product to the cart and the cart should display the product and the correct price
+- Add more products and the total price should be calculated correctly
+- Checkout should lead you to the review page

+Reward page
+- Rewards should be issued once they reach a certain spending
+- Stars are deducted accordingly when used

+Profile page
+- At the log in page, the fields should not be blank when submitted
+- Create an account and log in, users should be able to log in
+- Add items to your cart when logged in, users should be able to view the cart the next time they log in
+- Rewards should be saved as well
+- They should be able to view their order history
 ## Credits

 ### Content

 ### Media
+- Images are taken from pinterest and shein
 ### Acknowledgements

 - I received inspiration for this project from mr peter hung.